oliviamsimon/moorea_massive_porites_tmt/README.md

 ## Overview
-This is a project repository for Simon et al. Quantitative proteomics reveals a possible mechanism by which Porites spp. achieves homeostatic calcification under acidified conditions.
+This is a project repository for Simon et al. 'Quantitative proteomics reveals a possible mechanism by which Porites spp. achieves homeostatic calcification under acidified conditions'

 ## Layout